 I mean we all know there’s a pot a gold at the end of the rainbow right?
 In this case, it’s a pot of gold, or whatever treasure you choose, that the leprechaun left behind when he ran away to hide so fast.

-This scavenger hunt tracks a leprechaun as he jumps from one place to another, trying to avoid the kids on the chase to find him.
+This outdoor or indoor scavenger hunt for kids tracks a leprechaun as he jumps from one place to another, trying to avoid the kids on the chase to find him.
 Will they ever find him – you have to play to find out!

 But in all seriousness, kids will love this fun St. Patrick’s Day scavenger hunt (almost as much as they love this St. Patrick’s Day bingo) and love the idea of trying to find that sneaky little leprechaun.
 And if they’d rather do something that’s not a clue based scavenger hunt, these lucky leprechaun games are a great alternative!